Updated: Feb 15

 The topic of gifting pets has always been controversial in the field of animal rescue.

-Some animal rescues outright refuse to allow adopters to adopt an animal to gift them to someone else.
+Some animal rescues outright refuse to allow adopters to adopt an animal with the intention of gifting that animal to someone else.

 We've seen their initial assumption be proven true over and over again.

 WBTV also reported that “just one week after December 25, there have been six animals that were Christmas gifts, returned to Sims’ Human Society" located in Concord North Carolina.

 It wasn't even halfway through January when CBC News reported that “An Ottawa (rescue) group that rescues abandoned dogs (said) it (was) already seeing a surge in surrendered pets given as Christmas gifts.”